Osstem-AI/3DTeethSeg/README.md

 # Installation
 ### **Requirements** <br/>
 This repository is developed on Python 3.8, Windows 10 and NVIDIA GTX 3090.
-Other platforms or GPU cards are not fully tested.
+Other platforms or GPU cards are not fully tested. <br/> <br/>
-* Pytorch 1.12
-* Scikit-learn
-* Trimesh
-* Faiss
-* Vtk
-* Yacs
-* Pygco

 Please follow the commands below for more details.